Ch4ndelier/LSTM_Zero_Velocity_classification/README.md

 * `model_test.py`: Test the trained model which is saved as "name_you_decide.pkl"

-* `data_alignment.py`: To align the data (Our data has lots of problems, we suggest you use the data downloaded from Mega, if you need the original data, please contact us by email: ljyuan@bupt.edu.cn).
+* `data_alignment.py`: To align the data (Our data has lots of problems, we suggest you directly use the data downloaded from Mega, if you need the original data, please contact us by email: ljyuan@bupt.edu.cn).